Fox8081/real-time-anomaly-detection-system-for-financial-transactions/README.md

 **2. Create and activate a Python environment in anaconda**

-cd " location here all project files are stored " ( if you downloaded all files ) conda create -n anomalyenv python=3.11 conda activate anomalyenv
+cd " location where all project files are stored " ( if you downloaded all files )

+conda create -n anomalyenv python=3.11

+conda activate anomalyenv

 **3. Install project dependencies**